Oswego-CSC344Fall2024/Python_Project/README.md

 ```
 The grading rubic is listed [here](grading_rubic.md).

-# report
+# Report
-1. create a student_i.html (replacing i with the student number) file for each student, which contains (in reasonably formatted, valid HTML):
+1. create a report_student_i.html (replacing i with the student number) file for each student, which contains (in reasonably formatted, valid HTML):
    - the name of the student's submission(linked to the file itself)
    - the different integers,decimals,prices,phone numbers and emails in the student's submission (list each category  separately)
    - the total scores of the submission